ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

-In case of forced eviction, the KDC may explicitly inform the leaving node.
-To this end, the KDC can send a POST request with empty payload, targeting the URI path possibly provided upon joining the group, as specified in the 'control_path' parameter of the Joining Request (see {{gid-post}}).
+In case of forced eviction, the KDC MAY explicitly inform the leaving node, if the Client implements the 'control_path' resource specified in {{gid-post}}.
+To this end, the KDC can send a DEL request, targeting the URI specified in the 'control_path' parameter of the Joining Request.

 # ACE Groupcomm Parameters {#params}